-Longmont residents quickly knew something was wrong when reports began coming across social media about being awaken by reverse 911 calls at approximately 3 a.m. this morning notifying them that, after days of record rainfall, the swollen St Vrain River and Lefthand Creek were beginning to flood parts of the city.
+Longmont residents quickly knew something was wrong when reports began coming across social media about being awakened by an emergency notification system calls at approximately 3 a.m. this morning notifying them that, after days of record rainfall, the swollen St Vrain River and Lefthand Creek were beginning to flood parts of the city.

 St. Vrain Valley Schools began issuing school closure notices around 4:30 a.m. and Facebook began filling up with area flood pictures and updates.
 Residents, who later became trapped by road closures after they went to work, took to social media to have friends coach them on alternate routes around town found via city and media updates to get home safely.
 And very quickly, the hashtag #LongmontFlood began trending on Twitter.